 As the business world drowns in ever more paper, it turns out they are willing to pay for electronic solutions that solve their issues.
 This fully explains the premium prices that the top PDF software companies are able to charge.

-PDF software today is great at archiving existing paper documents (by creating PDFs), making small edits to existing PDF files and converting PDFs to and from a variety of other formats.
+PDF software today is great at archiving existing paper documents (by creating PDFs), making small edits to existing PDF files and converting PDFs to and from a variety of other formats such as Word, Excel, or Powerpoint.
 But PDF solutions are still far away from helping businesses reduce their use of paper.

 Why has the ‘paperless office’ not become a reality?